 BIO 240 ZOOLOGY is a survey of the animal kingdom and study of the biology of animals in their natural environment.
-Prerequisite: BIO 140 or BIO 270/271.
+Prerequisite: BIO 140 or BIO 270.
 4 credits.

 BIO 244 BOTANY is an indepth study of the plant kingdom with emphasis on the study of plants in their natural habitat.
-Prerequisite: BIO 140 or BIO 270/271.
-4
+Prerequisite: BIO 140 or BIO 270.
+4 credits.

 BIO 249 MEDICAL MICROBIOLOGY introduces students to the biology and role that bacteria, viruses and eukaryotic microbes play in human health and disease.
+It is designed for students in the nursing program.
 Prerequisite: CHEM 205.
 4 credits.